T. Schreiber Studio & Theatre Presents the 2015 New Works Project

 The T. Schreiber Studio & Theatre New Works Project is committed to supporting the development of new plays in a safe and nurturing environment-one that serves the playwright and enriches the T. Schreiber community as a whole.
 TSS provides the playwright access to the expertise of experienced theatre professionals, sophisticated and well trained actors, and a supportive, interactive audience.
 In the New Works Project, T. Schreiber will develop new theatrical productions through a series of staged readings and collaborative refinement, culminating in a professional workshop production.
 The goal is to foster and elevate writers’ work to its fullest potential.

-The winning play will receive two staged readings, in Spring and Summer, 2015, performed by T. Schreiber actors.
+The winning play will receive two staged readings, in Spring/Summer, 2016, performed by T. Schreiber actors.
 To further develop the play, audience feedback is solicited and the production staff of T. Schreiber will work directly with the playwright to refine the play.
-The New Works Project culminates in a workshop production of the winning play for a short run in the Winter/Spring of 2016.
+The New Works Project culminates in a workshop production of the winning play for a short run in the Summer of 2016.
 There will be no cash prize provided for the selected play.
 However, the developmental assistance provided for the selected playwright is invaluable.

 The New Works Project is committed to script development and successful production of new works.
 Winning playwrights are expected to participate fully in the development process: working directly with the director and T. Schreiber staff during staged readings; interacting with audiences post-readings; and participating in the workshop production.
 While T. Schreiber cannot provide transportation or housing to playwrights submitting works from outside the NYC area, every effort will be made to help selected playwrights find local accommodations.